 Katy Sermas has been an attorney with Wilson Cribbs + Goren since 2014, but her experience in real estate law goes back much further.
-With both of her parents were well-regarded attorneys, Katy grew up around the law.
-“My mother is an in-house real estate attorney for a large retail developer.
+Katy essentially grew up around law, as both of her parents are recognized as well-regarded attorneys in the Houston market.
+“My mother spent forty years as an in-house real estate attorney for a large retail developer.
 Growing up watching her practice always fascinated me and definitely influenced me to becoming an attorney, specifically practicing real estate law.
 The real estate business has always been a part of my life.”

 Although her practice encompasses all aspects of commercial real estate transactions, Katy has built a reputation for being especially adept in the areas of retail leasing and acquisitions/dispositions.
 She understands that the real estate business requires more than just the issue-spotting techniques that are taught in law school.
 Katy sees herself as a professional problem-solver and advisor, helping clients achieve their business goals by providing sound, practical legal counseling.